 Overview of the types of data collected by AcuityAds

-AcuityAds collects personal data in the course of our business.
 The definitions of personal data vary depending on the laws where you are located.
-For example, in the European Union (EU), Canada and the U.S. State of California, personal data is defined more broadly than in other places and would include both PII and Pseudonymous Identifiers (defined below).
-In California, it is sometimes referred to as personal information.
+For example, in the European Union (EU), Canada and in certain U.S. states such as California, personal data is defined more broadly than in other places and would include both identifiable personal data (“PII”) (e.g., email addresses and phone numbers) and Pseudonymous Identifiers (defined below).
+Some places use the term “personal data” while other places use the term “personal information.”
 AcuityAds will explain the different types of personal data and personal information below, and will try to be clear when we’re describing our use of each throughout this Policy.

 Personally identifiable information